amboym/DraftFPLDB/README.md

 from user-selected teams via the Fantasy Premier League API
 - Leveraged Pandas to extract, transform and load player and statistics into a PostgreSQL database, ensuring data integrity and efficiency.
+___

-Another advantage of having stored this database in SQL, is because of its connection to Tableau.
+An advantage of having stored this database in SQL, is because of its connection to Tableau.
 For each year, I intend to keep this database running for each year we play so that we have a historical record of standings /players.
 Having this database is also handy since at the end of the year i would like to make an infographic of the whole league - highlighting